Our events program

 .jpg)

-Women's Sexual and Reproductive Justice, March, 2, 2023
+Women's Sexual and Reproductive Justice

 The subjects of motherhood, sexual health, and reproductive justice are vast and complex.
 We covered some of the historical highlights relating to birth control, abortion rights, and reproductive technologies.
 Anti-choice rhetoric, the connection between sexual and mental health, intersectional and ethical issues around access, sterilization, sexual identity, and social class are still relevant today.
+With Speakers

 Karin Wells is a CBC Radio documentary maker and author of The Abortion Caravan.